eerkela/bertrand/docs/source/content/implementation/implementation.rst

 process data, with condensed descriptions for their important functionality.
 This is intended to provide increased context for those seeking to extend ``pdcast`` in some way, or those simply interested in learning how it works.
-If a question is not answered by this document, check the API docs for more information.
+If a question is not answered by this document, check the :doc:`API docs <../api/api>` for more information.

 .. toctree::